 The Daily Lectionary is also available in “The Net” (or sometimes in a separate leaflet if space dictates, as it does today), and on our website, standrewspolaris.org, under the “Scripture & Prayer” menu.

 Many of you already pray weekly for the Church, including our own parish, using the “Prayers for the Church” taken from the Sunday liturgy’s Prayers of the People.
 If you don’t already do this, Lent would be an excellent time to start praying regularly for the Church, seeking God’s blessing on his people, and also his guidance as we seek to fulfill his mission in this place.

-Fasting is not a popular concept in our time.
-Dieting, yes; but not fasting.
+yes; but not fasting.
 Perhaps that is because we do not understand why we “give something up” for Lent.
 Giving up something is another way of saying fasting.
 We fast from something.
-We generally give up something that we know we will miss so that the absence of it, the desire for it, will keep in our minds the sacrifice that Christ made for us: His very life.
+We generally give up something that we know we will miss so that the absence of it, the desire for it, will keep in our minds the sacrifice that Christ made for us—his very life.
 What we give up is not nearly so important as that we do give up something that we will miss.
 Sundays are feast days in Lent; a time when we can splurge a little and have what we gave up.
 This is because Sunday is the day of the Resurrection, when our Lord’s life was restored to him.

 Lent is also a time when we make time to learn more about the faith.
-This Lent, St. Andrew’s is once again offering a five-week parish-wide Lenten Study and Soup Supper Program on Tuesdays from 6:15 to 8 p.m., March 12 through April 9.
+Our five-week Lenten Study and Soup Supper Program on Tuesdays, beginning March 3, this year will feature the ALPHA series, which highlights scriptural truths to encourage and strengthen everyone’s faith.
 Our hope is that families will come together to make this Lent a time of discipleship, fellowship and worship.

 Come join us on this journey that is Lent.
 Walk with our Lord the steps to Calvary.
 And join with him in his glorious Resurrection!